-I'm a highly experienced, award winning UK based filmmaker.
+I'm a highly experienced, award winning UK based documentary filmmaker.
 My work for broadcasters includes the BBC, Netflix and Channel 4 among others.
 I also make films for leading brands, recently including Porsche and Rolex.
+Season 3 of Formula One: Drive to Survive recently received the Emmy Award for Outstading Documentary - Serialized.

 For broadcasters I have a track record in observational, current affairs, human interest and specialist factual documentaries.
 For BBC2, A Vicar's Life is winner of the 2019 Radio Times Readers' Award at the Sandford St. Martin Awards.
 Camps To Champs, for the Olympic Channel, is an award-winning series on refugees and sport.
 In both cases I series produced, and shot and directed episodes as style-setters.
 As a shooting series director I was responsible for BBC1's Death Unexplained, a ground-breaking documentary series following the work of the Coroner's Service.

-Recent credits as Producer/Director include 'Brexit: Who's in Charge?', a fast turnaround film for BBC Panorama that was made in 2 weeks.
-Taking a little longer, the 10 part series Formula 1: Drive To Survive for Netflix has been hugely successful.
+The 10 part series Formula One: Drive To Survive for Netflix has been hugely successful, winning awards, topping the Netflix charts and bringing a large, new and younger audience to the sport.
+Other recent credits as Producer/Director include 'Brexit: Who's in Charge?', a fast turnaround film for BBC Panorama that was made in 2 weeks.
 Further recent work includes Frontline Doctors: Winter Migrant Crisis, a BBC1 primetime documentary on the European refugee crisis, and as something of a contrast Amazing Hotels: Life Beyond The Lobby for BBC2.

 I've also directed warm, uplifting films such as Cutting Edge: King of Christmas Lights for Channel 4 and the two-parter Bradford: City of Dreams for BBC2 - which focused on immigration and entrepreneurship - and single character authored docs such as Channel 4’s Child Chain Smoker and Channel 5's long running Hayley series for Extraordinary People (the strand I co-developed).